 - Brain-machine interfacing, where humans will rely on machine for high bandwidth communication.
 This idea is from my favorite technologist Elon Musk.

 - Nano chips will enter the body in millions and kill the nasty bugs, fix the damages and get out without being kicked out by the immune system.
 This idea is from the 2006 book The Singularity is Near by my favorite futurist Ray Kurzweil.

 - Robot doctors will be licensed, just like self-driving cars now.

 - Patients will be in control.
 No more know-it-all doctors.
 Patients will have a full knowledge of their own health.
 This implies that things must be explainable, and patients must be educated about their own bio & mental.

 However, like everything else, it is easy to imagine than done.
 Don't forget that AI in Medicine (AIIM) is a very old journal, and nothing really magic has happened yet.

 At PRaDA (Deakin University, Australia), we have our own share in this space.
 Some most recent contributions are:

-- Symbolic ICU (2017), where we figure out a way to deal with ICU time-series, which are irregular and mostly missing.
+- Attend to temporal ICU risk (2017), where we figure out a way to deal with ICU time-series, which are irregular and mostly missing.
 Again, the work will be in the public domain soon.

 - Matrix-LSTM (2017) for EEG, where we capture the tensor-like nature of EEG signals over time.